GenesisFR/HowToBecomeGoodAtShooters/README.md

 - any weapon with Future Perfect and Perpetuation are also good choices
 - Survivalist is a good choice for the additional damage to status affected targets and the fire grenade as another form of CC, prefer Firewall if you're going to use fire skills
 - CC'ed enemies must be within line of sight of your teammates to be efficient
-- status selection is going to vary based on content and group composition
+- the status selection is going to vary based on content and group composition
 - try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting fewer mobs under status effects at the same time
-- there's often no need to expose yourself to enemies to apply statuses
+- there's often no need to expose yourself to enemies to apply a status effect
 - 2 types of CC builds:

 #### Eclipse